Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

   - transformed annotation drawing/picking behavior
 - full OpenGL rasterization state, blending, and UI behavior

-The validator therefore establishes:
+The Python validator checks:

-- whether the implemented reprojection and sampling math matches Astropy
+- whether the reprojection and sampling math matches Astropy
-- whether the implemented `HPC` sampling map matches Astropy
+- whether the `HPC` sampling map matches Astropy
 - whether the `CAR`/`CEA` source WCS interpretation and sampling path match Astropy
 - whether the `formal-TAN` path in `Orthographic` mode and `HPC` sample the same source pixels over the same rendered comparison frame.

-## Astropy-based validation scope
+## Python/Astropy validation scope

 Astropy can validate the parts of the mapping that are fully defined by WCS.

-In this validator, Astropy is the external reference for:
+Here, Astropy is the external reference for:

 - forward samples
   - JHV-style world/helioprojective -> WCS plane -> pixel